FKnottenbelt/Docker_for_rails/notes/notes.md

-- `RUN apt-get install -yqq --no-install-recommends nodejs` y = yes to any prompts, qq = quiet mode, --no-install-recommends = do not install nonessential packages
+- `RUN apt-get install -yqq --no-install-recommends nodejs` y = yes to any prompts, qq = quiet mode, --no-install-recommends = do not install nonessential packages Adding these together in one command (&&) will also update package list if only intall changes
 - `COPY . /usr/src/app/` copy all files from our local current (.)
    dir to /usr/src/app/  Nb current= wherever the dockerfile is
 - `WORKDIR /usr/src/app` cd into /usr/src/app